 The TV series All creatures great and small helped bring the story to life further showing the places in the books that James Herriot and his boss Siegfried Farnon and his brother Tristan frequented.

-Our tour today allows you to see these locations in the flesh visiting Thirsk as well as a number of locations in beautiful Wensleydale & Swaledale.
+Our tour today allows you to see these locations in the flesh, covering a number of locations in beautiful Wensleydale & Swaledale.

-We will pass through Muker, Gunnerside and Reeth with their wild flower meadows, dry stone walls and field barns before arriving in Richmond with its rich history.
+We will pass through Muker, Gunnerside and Reeth with their wild flower meadows, dry stone walls and field barns before heading up Langthwaite where the watersplash scene from the opening credits of the TV series was filmed before returning home.
 This is a great day where we have the flexibility to stop where we want and really get to know Herriot Country.